-Chris Robinson, rocker, songwriter, and front man for his bands Green Leaf Rustlers and the recently disbanded Chris Robinson’s Brotherhood, (and formally of the Black Crowes), has finally found a home amid the soft, rolling hills of Marin County.
-His move here 5 years ago was prompted by a need to have change of pace and find a place better to raise his child that wasn’t amid the chaos of Los Angeles or New York.
+Chris Robinson, rocker, songwriter, and front man for his bands Green Leaf Rustlers and Chris Robinson’s Brotherhood, (and formally of the Black Crowes), has finally found a home amid the soft, rolling hills of Marin County.
+His move here 6 years ago was prompted by a need to have change of pace and find a place better to raise his kids that wasn’t amid the chaos of Los Angeles or New York.
 His time here has been idyllic as well as musically prosperous, and when his tour schedule allows, he nestles into his West Marin home to find the peace he deserves.

 Carolyn: In my opinion, Marin is something special; Mount Tam, the open space, and the musical history all somehow seep into our souls to create a deep love for this place.
 What was your reason for deciding to move to this amazing place and has living in Marin changed you in any way?